 The PCKT One Plus is a 510 thread battery designed specifically for vaporizing cannabis oil.
 It has a 660 mAh battery capacity and is compatible with most CBD oil cartridges and weed oil pens.
 It also has three power settings and charges via micro USB.
 The device is CNC-machined out of a block of metal, and appears to be a lot more resilient than your standard oil pen.

-I’m going to be testing it for compatibility with a few different cartridges using various types of THC and CBD vape oil.
+I’m going to be testing it for compatibility with various delta 8 carts and a few I filled myself with CBD e-liquid.
 I will not be doing any drop tests with it, but it seems like it would be able to handle a decent amount of abuse.
 Let’s find out how the PCKT performs.

 Colors: Charcoal grey, pacific blue, midnight black, crimson red, rustic brown, avalanche white, royal purple

 The PCKT One Plus feels like a very well machined vape.
 It is solid and robust.
 The device has a brushed matte steel finish with an engraving of the PCKT logo, and a simple rectangular shape with rounded edges.

 Its dimensions are 1.65″ in width, 3.54″ in height and 0.94″ in depth.
 It is capable of accommodating virtually any type of 510 oil cartridge up to 11.5 mm in diameter.
 At 60 grams, it’s rather lightweight, considering how robust it is.
 With a full gram-sized cartridge, it weighs out to 90 grams in total.
 It was designed to fit perfectly in your pocket, so it lives up to its name.